:quality(10):blur(10))

 In many cases, your insurance declarations page can serve as proof of insurance.
 For example, if you own a home and your mortgage provider requests to see proof of homeowners insurance, they will usually accept a declarations page as evidence of insurance.

 You will receive a copy of the declarations page when you purchase an insurance policy.
 However, you can always request a new dec page by calling your insurance company.
-If you have an online customer account, you might also be able to download a digital copy.
+If y

 An insurance declarations page can be one page or multiple pages.
 Every dec page is slightly different, but you should see your insurance company’s name at the top, followed by your name, policy number and your agent’s contact information.
 The rest of the policy details are usually listed underneath this section.